-For this wonderful captivating movie, the film setting was Knebworth House.
+For this wonderful captivating movie, the film set was Knebworth House.
 Knebworth House is a familiar English film location of many a period drama from film and TV or pop concert.
 This setting adding to the plot as Standing orientates himself to his new (but assumed by others familiar) surroundings and in this, we learn more of Spence’s relationships with his family.

 This film was one that held my attention throughout and I recommend it if you want a period mystery tale with crime, romance and suspense elements.
 Watching it I became involved with this story, through those credible moving performances from all the cast.
 Each character from this dysfunctional family developed and grew as Standing “joined” their family.
 All responded to his character positively and in unexpected ways.

 Rhys in his double role was initially sympathetic in both roles.
 Spence appeared oblivious to his actions on his family and appreciating their needs.
 These insights were immediately felt by the outsider, Standing as he took over this role as he unintentionally improved their lives.
 As we learned more about Spence, he was seen as manipulative, cruel and uncaring to all the others in his life.

 Rhys showed these men’s contrasting differences.
 Standing seen be gentle, trustworthy, and caring side.
 He seemed an honest man with everyone from Spence’s child to his mistresses.
 Spence with a different accent, arrogance and air was a bounder and a cad.
 When Spence returned to the plot, I was apprehensive about the final outcome knowing more about his character and hearing much more about him.

 I felt the ending was ambiguous – although others suggest differently – with my possibly unique ending made.
 This role surely gave Rhys, a perfect double act, standing him in good stead for his future dual leading acting role in The Americans (2013-18).
 This TV Series is set during Cold War America.
 Rhys stars with his now real-life actress wife, Keri Russell playing his on-screen wife in this show.